James Benjamin Parker: Shooting

-Parker, left, grabs Czolgosz in a drawing by T. Dart Walker depicting the assassination.
+Parker, left, grabs Czolgosz in a drawing by T. Dart Walker depicting the shooting.

-There was, at the time, a general rule that anyone approaching the president must do so with their hands open and empty.
-However, the heat of the day meant this custom was not being enforced as many people were carrying handkerchiefs with which to wipe away perspiration.
+There was a general rule that anyone approaching the president must do so with their hands open and empty.
+But the heat of the day meant this custom was not being enforced, as many people were carrying handkerchiefs with which to wipe away perspiration.
 A long line of exposition attendees queued to meet the president.
-The man in front of Parker in the queue, Leon Czolgosz, used the heat to conceal a pistol underneath a handkerchief.
-As Czolgosz approached McKinley, he fired the weapon twice, hitting the president at point blank range.
-After the second shot, according to a later account by United States Secret Service special agent Samuel Ireland, Parker punched Czolgosz in the neck then tackled him to the ground.
-Parker was quickly joined by one of the soldiers and a Buffalo policeman in restraining Czolgosz who was badly pummeled by more soldiers, police, and bystanders before McKinley could order the beating to stop.
+Leon Czolgosz, in front of Parker in the queue, used the heat to conceal a pistol underneath a handkerchief.
+As McKinley extended his hand, Czolgosz shot him in the abdomen twice at point blank range.
+The first bullet ricocheted off a coat button and lodged in McKinley's jacket.
+The second pierced his stomach.
+As onlookers gazed in horror, and as McKinley lurched forward a step, Czolgosz prepared to take a third shot but was prevented from doing so when Parker slammed into him, knocking the gun out of his hand.
+As Parker tackled Czolgosz, he was joined by Buffalo detective John Geary and artilleryman Francis O'Brien; they succeeded in restraining Czolgosz, who was badly pummeled by more soldiers, police, and bystanders before McKinley could order the beating to stop.

-An unnamed witness cited in a Los Angeles Times story said that "with one quick shift of his clenched fist, he [Parker] knocked the pistol from the assassin's hand.
+According to a later account by United States Secret Service special agent Samuel Ireland, Parker punched Czolgosz in the neck, then tackled him to the ground.
+An unnamed witness cited in a Los Angeles Times story said that "with one quick shift of his clenched fist, he knocked the pistol from the assassin's hand.
 With another, he spun the man around like a top and with a third, he broke Czolgosz's nose.
 A fourth split the assassin's lip and knocked out several teeth."